|

 Plzensky Prazdroj a. s., will take over as Managing Director of The

-South African Breweries Ltd (Beer South Africa)
+South African Breweries Ltd (Beer South Africa), effective from 1

-.
+March 2003.
 He will replace Chairman and Managing Director Norman

 Adami, who has been appointed Chief Executive Officer of the Miller